 Paul does not deny the right of the state to execute people.
-Instead of denouncing capital punishment, Paul assumes its validity and then appeals to Caesar (as was the right of Roman citizens when a crime worthy of death was levied).
+Instead of denouncing capital punishment, Paul assumes its validity and appeals to Caesar as was the right of Roman citizens when a crime worthy of death and then levied.

-It seems clear that the New Testament does not denounce the idea of capital punishment, but instead assumes the right of the state to use it.
+It seemed clear that New Testament does not denounce the idea of capital punishment but instead assumes the right of the state to use it.

 - 1. Robert H. Mounce, vol. 27, Romans (electronic ed.;, Logos Library System; The New American Commentary Nashville: Broadman & Holman Publishers, 2001, c1995), 244.

-- "Keep in mind that God ordained human government, including capital punishment,"1
+- "Keep in mind that God ordained human government, including capital punishment,"

 Warren W. Wiersbe, Wiersbe's Expository Outlines on the New Testament (Wheaton, Ill.: Victor Books, 1997, c1992), 403.